BerendPronk/minor-bootstrap/README.md

 After the bundling, I set the request in the `<head>` of the document with a `defer` attribute.
 This means that the JavaScript will be requested after all the HTML is loaded.

-The addition of this feature takes care of the amount of requests, not of the amount of bytes the eventual site consists of.
-The load time of the size is reduced by `44%`, though.
+The addition of this feature takes care of the amount of requests, not of the amount of bytes the eventual page consists of.
+The load time of the site is reduced by `44%`, though.

 ![JavaScript Bundle](https://berendpronk.github.io/minor/assets/pm/javascript-bundle.png)